 Developing Team Talents

 For line managers to be effective, talent development is a significant priority.
-In organizations, line managers are expected to have a good amount of control over identifying, developing, and advancing talented professionals on their teams.
-Line managers’ successors often emerge from these teams.
+In organizations, line managers are expected to have much control over identifying, developing, and advancing talented professionals on their teams.
+Line managers' successors often emerge from these teams.

 Who Is A Project Manager

-A project manager is a professional who prepares the construction contract and develops a payment plan established around milestones.
+A project manager prepares the construction contract and develops a payment plan established around milestones.
 These managers are entrusted with site supervision and assessing the work done by employees on site.

 They also deal with relationship management in general.